ARMmbed/mbed-mqtt/README.md

 For MQTT-SN communication a `UDPSocket` has to be provided.

-Secure MQTT-SN communication (over a `DTLSSocket`) is not yet supported.
+For secure MQTT-SN communication, a `DTLSSocket` has to be provided.

 After the socket is created, an instance of class `MQTTClient` can be created with the pointer to the socket as an argument.
 The class will distinguish between MQTT and MQTT-SN operation based on the socket's type.